January is Glaucoma Awareness Month – Here’s What You Should Know

-Patients who have a family history of glaucoma or a history of high blood pressure on their eyes are at increased risks and should encourage others in their family to attend annual eye exams as well.
+Patients who have a family history of glaucoma or a history of high blood pressure are at increased risk and should encourage others in their family to attend annual eye exams as well.

 Does Glaucoma only impact part of your field of vision or does it cause complete blindness?

 This can vary from person to person and is dependent on the type of Glaucoma.
 According to Prevent Blindness: “Usually, Glaucoma affects side vision (peripheral vision) first.
-Late in the disease, Glaucoma may cause ‘tunnel vision.’
+As a result, Glaucoma may cause ‘tunnel vision’ late in the disease.
 In this condition, the person can only see straight ahead.
 That’s why someone with Glaucoma can have good central vision.”

 How can you get involved?